-Webull users get free access to a stock screener, charting capabilities, fundamental data, and news.
-No other commission-free trading platform offers access to as many research tools as Webull.
+Unlike Robinhood, Webull users get free access to a stock screener, charting capabilities, fundamental data, and news.
+You can also practice without investing real money, thanks to Webull’s support for paper trading.

-Investors who make frequent trades, including day traders, are likely to appreciate Webull and everything it offers.
+Investors who make frequent trades, including day traders, will likely appreciate Webull and everything it offers.

 Webull users will also appreciate the extended trading hours.
 Trading is available on Webull from 4:00 am to 8:00 pm, as compared to 9:00 am – 6:00 pm through Robinhood.

 Webull is a free investing app that provides advanced reporting tools and allows you to make free trades of stocks, ETFs, and options.
 Right now Webull is offering up to 12 free stocks when you signup through our link (use the button below) and deposit ANY AMOUNT!